stefansavev/demo-interview-question-merge-intervals/README.md

 docker run -it stefansavev/python_merge_intervals:latest
 ```

+# Implementation Details (Algorithm)

+The following algorithm is used:
+1. Sort the intervals by their start time.
+2. Loop over the sorted intervals.
+    Invariants:
+        current is an interval that can grow from the end (but not from the start).
+    a.
+If current is not set, set it to the interval from the loop iteration
+    b1.
+If current is set and the interval from the loop can be merged to current,
+        then grow/update current to a merged interval
+    b2.
+If current is set but the loop interval does not overlap with current,
+        write current to output.
+        Begin a new current interval
+3. Make sure to output current interval

+# Testing

+I use table driven tests with pytest.

 # Time to Completion

 - 10 min for creating repository, setting up ssh keys, cloning